power-assert-js/espower-source/README.md

 |:---------|:--------------|
 | `string` | N/A           |

-Filepath of `originalCode`.
-If passed, espowerSource stores filepath information for later reporting.
+Filepath of `originalCode`. espower-source stores filepath information for later reporting.

 #### options